opensearch-project/documentation-website/_ml-commons-plugin/model-serving-framework.md

 ### Model size

 Most deep learning models are over 100 MBs, making it difficult to fit the model into a single document.
 OpenSearch splits the model file into smaller chunks to be stored in a model index.
-When allocating machine learning (ML) or data nodes for your OpenSearch cluster, be aware of the size of your model to prevent any downtime when making inferences.
+When allocating machine learning (ML) or data nodes for your OpenSearch cluster, make sure you correctly size your ML nodes so that you have enough memory when making ML inferences.

 ## GPU acceleration